openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 .. note::
     Some edX courses offer academic credit.
 If you are taking a course for academic credit, different requirements and steps for earning certificates apply.
-For more information, see :ref:`SFD Academic Course Credit Index`.
+For more information, see :ref:`SFD Academic Course Credit`.

 .. _SFD Certificate Types: